 MeteoIO is a C++ library provided with complete documentation (tutorials, code examples, API's documentation) under the LGPL v3 license.
 As such, feel free to contribute!
 You are also encouraged to drop us a line if you use MeteoIO, this is a great way to support us!

 This project has been made possible with the support of the Hydrosys project, the SMSCG project, the Swiss Experiment project and an undisclosed project as well as support from the WSL Institute for Snow and Avalanche Research SLF.
-Some statistics about the code base are visible at ohloh.net.
+Some statistics about the code base are visible at openhub.net.
 The results of the automatic QA tests are visible on the project's dashboard.
 The documentation for the last stable release is available online for convenience.